-Tradelines for sale are not the problem; how they’re handled is the problem.
+Tradelines are not the problem; how they’re handled is the problem.
 While not all companies lie, the credit repair world seems to foster an environment ripe for abuse (especially in an industry where consumers are already in a heightened state of concern for their compromised credit and financial situation).
-That’s what we wanted to address: the truth about all the lies when it comes to tradelines for sale.
+That’s what we wanted to address: the truth about all the lies when it comes to tradelines.

 We offer “expedited” reporting.